zultron/rocker/README.md

 # Docker dev container

 A Dockerfile for images with basic software build tools.
-The `master` branch builds Debian Jessie-based images, and `trusty` builds Ubuntu Trusty-based images.

-Out of the box, packages are installed to build and run LinuxCNC/Machinekit, FreeCAD and Scan Tailor.
+Out of the box, packages are installed to build and run LinuxCNC/Machinekit, FreeCAD and some others.
 The Dockerfile is easily modified to support other software.

 ## Building

-To build the image, check out the desired branch, then:
+To build the image for Debian Squeeze (default), run

-	./build.sh

-This will build a Docker image, `dev-${SUITE}` (default:
-`dev-jessie`).
+	./docker-dev.sh -b

+or for Ubuntu Xenial, run

+    ./docker-dev.sh -b -s xenial

 ## Running

-To run the image, `cd` to the directory containing the code under development, and:
+To run the image, `cd` to the source code tree, and to build for Debian Squeeze (default), run

+	[...]/docker-dev.sh

+or for Ubuntu Xenial, run

-	[...]/docker-dev.sh [-s ${SUITE}]
+    [...]/docker-dev.sh -s xenial

-This will run a shell in the container, default `dev-jessie` unless otherwise specified on the command-line (e.g. `-s trusty`), in the following way:
+This will run a shell in the container in the following way:

-- The container will be named after the image, e.g. `dev-jessie`
+- The container will be named after the Debian or Ubuntu suite, e.g. `dev-stretch`
+  - The container name may be overridden with the `-n NAME` argument
 - The home directory `$HOME` will be bind-mounted in the same location within the container
 - The current directory will be bind-mounted in the same location within the container, and the shell will start there
-- The user and group ID will be set inside same as outside
 - So that X clients may run from within the container, the X11 socket and DRI directories will be bind-mounted, the `$DISPLAY` variable will be set, and the container will run privileged
+- The entrypoint script will run as root
+  - It may optionally be customized to start system services within the container
+  - It adds a new user and group within the container to match those outside so that things work sensibly, e.g. file ownership
 - When the container exits, it will be destroyed; nothing will persist to the next run except the contents of the bind-mounted directory

 The script runs an interactive `bash` shell by default.
 A command with args may also be specified, for example:

-	$ [...]/docker-dev.sh -s trusty bash -c 'echo $SUITE' trusty
+	$ [...]/docker-dev.sh -s xenial bash -c 'echo $SUITE' xenial

+To start an additional shell in the running Stretch (default) container, run

+    [...]/docker-dev.sh -e

+or to run a command in the running Xenial container, run

+    [...]/docker-dev.sh -en xenial cmd arg1 arg2